Content Type Decoding

 return Image.fromarray(image_array, mode=cls.DefaultMode)

-encoded = input_or_output.data.__root__
+encoded = input_or_output.data

 if isinstance(encoded, str):